 “Machine, right.”
-She followed the cable leading from the hole in the ground to the device I was shackled to, and back again.
-Her expression tightened as she reclaimed the axe.
+She followed the cable leading from the hole in the ground.
+Her expression tightened.
+Tanya reclaimed the ax.
 “Does this thing have an off switch?”

 “I… don’t know…”

-A mighty boom roared in the distance, and the siren sounds died like a bird of prey plucked from the top of the food chain.
-Neither of us had to be told to know what was happening.
+A mighty boom echoed in the distance.
+Siren sounds fizzled like a bird of prey plucked from the top of the food chain.
+We both knew what happened.

-Tanya stared at the thickest cable, and steeled her nerve.
+Tanya stared at the thickest cable.
 “I’m going to get you out of here,” she said.

 “No, it’s… it’s live!”

 She bit her lip, and raised her weapon high.
-“I’ve been watching out for you since grade school, and I’m not about to stop now!”
+“I’ve been watching out for you since grade school, and I’m not stopping now!”

-With all of her strength she brought the blade down.
-It sliced through the cable like the body of a snake, and sent sparks flying into every corner.
-The rest was over in a split second, switching the circuit breakers and stripping the room of light.
+With all her strength she dropped the blade.
+It sliced through the cable like the body of a snake.
+Sparks flew to every corner.
+It was over in a split second.
+The circuit breakers flipped and the space went dark.